Dogstudio/highway/README.md

 ### Javascript

 On the Javascript-side it's again pretty simple...
-What you need to do is to create a custom renderer for your page that will extend `Highway.Renderer` and enable all the required methods in order to make you custom renderer work.
+What you need to do is to create a custom renderer for your page that will extend `Highway.Renderer` and enable all the required methods in order to make your custom renderer work.

 **home.js**
 ```javascript